Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Null stream

-\emph{Null stream.} The \textit{null stream} is a linear combination of data from a detector network that cancels GW signals~\cite{Guersel:1989th, Freise:2008dk, Sutton:2009gi, Pang:2020pfz, Wong:2021cmp, Goncharov:2022dgl}.
+The \textit{null stream} is a linear combination of data from a detector network that cancels GW signals~\cite{Guersel:1989th, Freise:2008dk, Sutton:2009gi, Pang:2020pfz, Wong:2021cmp, Goncharov:2022dgl}.
 Typically, constructing a null stream for a network of three detectors requires knowledge of the sky location of the GW source.
-However, ET's triangular configuration uniquely enables a null stream that is independent of sky position, allowing it to be generated by summing the data from the three detectors.
+However, the triangular configuration of ET-$\Delta$ uniquely inherits a sky position independent null stream, allowing it to be generated by summing the data from the three detectors.